Eye infections: Types, symptoms and treatment

 Infection also can be an underlying cause of a corneal ulcer, which resembles an abscess on the eye.
 If left untreated, a corneal ulcer can lead to severe vision loss.

 Fortunately, most common bacterial eye infections can be effectively treated with prescription antibiotic eye drops or ointments and compresses.

 Many common viral eye infections resolve on their own.
 In cases of severe viral eye infections, an antiviral eye drop may be prescribed.
 Some viral eye infections require careful administration of steroid eye drops to reduce related inflammation.

 Depending on the underlying cause of your eye infection, your doctor may need to prescribe antibiotics or antiviral medications that are taken orally.
 If your symptoms worsen or change, contact your optometrist or GP immediately.

 How to prevent eye infections

 If you are near a person with a red eye, do not touch your own eyes until you wash your hands first.

-You also can minimise the likelihood of catching common bacterial or viral eye infections by avoiding rubbing your eyes, washing your hands frequently throughout the day (especially before applying and removing contact lenses), cleaning towels and bed linens often, and using anti-bacterial cleaning products on worktops and other common areas.
+You also can minimise the likelihood of catching common bacterial or viral eye infections by avoiding rubbing your eyes, washing your hands frequently throughout the day (especially before applying and removing contact lenses), washing towels and bed linen often, and using anti-bacterial cleaning products on bench tops and other common areas.